-My friend Kelly Kingman joins us this week to talk about the changes up ahead on Twitter.
-Discover how to adapt your Twitter header and profile images to take advantage of the new format.
-Questions?
-Ask away in the comments! – Pamela Wilson
+My friend Kelly Kingman joins us this week to talk about the changes on Twitter.
+Discover how to adapt your Twitter header and profile images to take advantage of the current format.

-Twitter is rolling out its biggest-ever redesign this month, and the new look will remind you a lot of the shift that Facebook went through a couple years ago with their cover photos.
+Twitter rolled out a redesign and the new look will remind you a lot of the shift that Facebook went through a couple years ago with their cover photos.

 But it’s not just about bigger photos — a couple of these changes might transform the way you think about the content you post to social media.

-Right now, this new design for your profile is opt-in, but by May 28th, 2014, all profiles will be switched over to the new look.
-Below, we’ll hit the highlights of what’s new as well as give you a super-fast way to give your Twitter profile page a fresh makeover.
+Below, we’ll hit the highlights and give you a super-fast way to give your Twitter profile page a fresh makeover.

 What’s new on Twitter